russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is If: The Untold Story of Kipling’s American Years about?

-If: The Untold Story of Kipling’s American Years, authored by Christopher Hitchens, explores the lesser-known aspects of Rudyard Kipling's life during his formative years in America.
-This enlightening book delves into Kipling's influences and the impact of his experiences on his literary works.
+If: The Untold Story of Kipling’s American Years, authored by Christopher D. Smithers, explores the pivotal time in Rudyard Kipling's life while he lived in America.
+The book delves into the experiences and relationships that shaped his literary career and personal philosophy during this lesser-known chapter.

 How many pages is If: The Untold Story of Kipling’s American Years and when was it published?

-If: The Untold Story of Kipling’s American Years is approximately 240 pages long and was published in 2021.
-This engaging read offers a thorough examination of Kipling's pivotal time in the United States.
+If: The Untold Story of Kipling’s American Years is approximately 368 pages long and was published on October 10, 2023.
+This length allows for an in-depth examination of Kipling's American years.

 What themes are explored in If: The Untold Story of Kipling’s American Years?